 Fidelity Viewpoints is the broker’s research tool that offers live market commentary.
 As well as streaming from credible and reputable sources such as Bloomberg TV there are annual sector forecast reports that point out important trends and market movements.

 Fidelity vs TD Ameritrade Demo Account

 Firstly, when looking at Fidelity the only demo account available is the ‘Test Drive Fidelity’s Active Trader Pro Demo’.
 However, paper trading is not an option here as it is simply for informational purposes to give new traders a chance to experience what it would be like to trade for real using a fictitious account.
-Signing up to a Fidelity demo account is simple and easy, provided that you are in the US, and offers a fully customizable dashboard, the ability to transition between concept and trade via virtual account data, and stay up-to-date with all the latest technical and market filters.
+Signing up for a Fidelity demo account is simple and easy, provided that you are in the US, and offers a fully customizable dashboard, the ability to transition between concept and trade via virtual account data, and stay up-to-date with all the latest technical and market filters.

 Once you have opened an account you have access to buying power worth $200,000 of paper funds.
-Traders can place orders for stocks, ETF’s, futures, option currencies, and more.
+Traders can place orders for stocks, ETF’s, futures, options currencies, and more.
 But, mutual funds and bonds are not available, meaning that they’re not an option for paper trading.

 Fidelity vs TD Ameritrade Payments